Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Introduction

-A growing body of evidence suggests that galaxies and/or their parent dark matter (DM) halos retain some of the signatures of angular momentum acquisition from the cosmic web out to later times.
-Most cosmological simulations predict that the spin axes or the major axes of galaxies/halos are aligned in some way to the direction of their nearest filaments and these alignments often vary with factors such as redshift, mass, morphology, and even density of the filaments themselves \citep[e.g.,][]{Laigle15,Codis18,GV21,WK18,Kraljic20}.
-Broadly, the simulations predict a tendency for the major axes of halos to be preferentially aligned with the direction of the nearest filament (so-called ``shape-filament alignment''), more so for higher halo masses and higher density filaments, while the alignment between filaments and galaxy/halo spin axes (``spin-filament alignment'') transition from aligned (parallel) to misaligned (perpendicular) for lower-redshift ($z\lesssim1$) and massive (${\logms}\gtrsim10-10.5$) galaxies \citep[e.g.,][]{Hahn07,Codis12,Dubois14,Welker14,Wang18,GV19}.
-While observational studies have lent support for these phenomena \citep[e.g.,][]{Tempel13,bluebird20,Welker20,Kraljic21,Barsanti22,Euclid25_laigle}, several others have either found no statistically significant alignment signals or contradicted some of the expected trends above \citep[e.g.,][]{Pahwa16,Hirv17,Krolewski19,tudorache22}.
-We may expect stronger alignments with filaments in the outer regions of DM halos which are sensitive to more recent mass accretion \citep[e.g.,][]{Wang11}, while the inner regions bear complexities beyond the linear transfer of tidal forces from the large-scale structure \citep[e.g.,][]{Codis12,Codis15}.
+A growing body of evidence suggests that the shapes of galaxies and/or their parent dark matter (DM) halos retain some signatures of the anisotropic accretion of matter from the cosmic web out to later times.
+Most cosmological simulations predict that the major (minor) axes of galaxies/halos are preferentially aligned (misaligned) with the direction of their nearest filaments -- so-called ``shape-filament alignments'' \citep[e.g.,][]{AC07b,Hahn07,FR14,Codis18,GV19}.
+Such shape alignments are also generally found to vary with factors such as redshift, stellar/halo mass, and even the density/thickness of the filaments themselves \citep[e.g.,][]{Borzyszkowski17,GV18,GV21,WK18,Lopez21,Zhang23}.
+While several observational studies have lent support to these phenomena \citep[e.g.,][]{Tempel13,Zhang13,Chen17}, some others have found no statistically significant alignment signals \citep[e.g.,][]{Pahwa16,Krolewski19}.
+We expect stronger alignments with filaments in the outer regions of DM halos which are sensitive to more recent mass accretion \citep[e.g.,][]{Wang11}, while the inner regions bear complexities beyond the linear transfer of tidal forces from the large-scale structure \citep[e.g.,][]{Codis12,Codis15,Dubois14,Laigle15}.